Dance At ELAPA

 School Day Classes:

-Students in grades 9-12 who are highly motivated in dance may chose to take these class which provide a more intense experience in dance technique and performance.
-These class must be taken as a sequence and count as an arts elective.
+Students in grades 9-12 who are highly motivated in dance may chose to take these classes which provide a learning experience in dance technique and performance that can be differentiated to meet the needs of all students.
+These classes must be taken as a sequence, and will count as an arts elective.
 Students in these classes will be expected to show a high level of effort and motivation in learning a variety of dance forms, as well as choreographing dances in small groups.